Notes on the Geography of Australia: Uluru/Ayers Rock

 Daniel Boone would like it here, wouldn't he?
 Difference is, we have bottles in our cupholders.
 I'm partial to Australia's ubiquitous cold coffee in Tetrapaks.

 Thar she blows!
-Ignore the little white blips: they belong to Mutitjula, a recent and mostly aboriginal settlement off-limits to the likes of you and me.
-It's within the boundaries of the national park.
-Hotels?
-Negative: there used to be some (and an airstrip) near what became Mutitjulu, but tourists looking for a bed today are shunted outside the park and to a most comfortable designated zone called Yulara, about a half-hours drive away.
+Ignore the little white blips: they belong to Longitude 131, an extravagant tent-hotel, not for the likes of you and me.
+Regular blokes wind up in a tourist zone called Yulara, out of sight to the right here--and no bargain, either.
 The rock is about 1,100 feet high and a bit over two miles long, but those numbers don't do it justice.
 Professional basketball players, after all, don't look especially tall when they're next to each other.

 The first white man here was Ernest Giles in 1872.
 "After a long and anxious scrutiny through the smoke and haze, far, very far away, a little to the west of south, I descried the outline of a range of hills, and right in the smoke of one fire an exceedly high and abruptly ending mountain loomed."
 Giles returned the following year but found another white man on the spot, the explorer William Gosse.
 It was Gosse who named the rock after Henry Ayers, then the premier of South Australia but previously the managing and penny-pinching director of the Burra Burra Copper Mines.
 Ironically, the rock is in the Northern Territory and is a good 20 miles north of the South Australia border.
 (See I.P Sweet, A.J.
 Stewart, and I. H. Crick, Uluru and Kata Tjuta: a Geological Guide, 2012, p.2.)